Loretta J. Coltharp, Au.D., CCCA

 Professional Audiological Services

 Owner of a private practice since 1983.
 Services include diagnostic, therapeutic, educational and administrative audiology.
 Clinical experience includes comprehensive audiometric evaluation for all ages, auditory evoked response testing, hearing aid evaluations and dispensing, aural rehabilitation, and educational audiology.
 Her forensic audiology expertise lies in the areas of hearing conservation program development, management and consultation as well as litigation experience.
 She has extensive lecturing experience in the areas of pediatric and geriatric audiology, billing and coding for audiologists and speech pathologists and educational audiology.
-She continues to be the sole audiologist for Shelby County Schools.
+She contracts with local school systems to provide educational audiology services.
 The practice also serves as an off-site clinical site for doctoral audiology students from the University of Memphis.